 3 Seasonal Foods To Try This November

 - A traditional holiday side dish in North America, cranberries are more than just a tart and tasty meal accompaniment.
 A rich source of vitamin C and dietary fiber, they are packed with healthy antioxidants and are often used to help prevent urinary tract infections.
 Recent studies have also linked consumption of cranberries and cranberry juice with healthy cholesterol levels, improved gastrointestinal health, and the prevention of kidney stones – all good reasons to increase your intake no matter what the season.
-Cranberries are available dried, canned, as a juice or in concentrated supplement form, but fresh cranberries provide the most antioxidants.
-It’s important to ensure the health benefits, to choose versions with little to no added sugar or other sweeteners.
+Cranberries are available dried, canned, as a juice or in concentrated supplement form, but fresh cranberries provide the most antioxidants and least sugar.
+It’s important to choose versions with little to no added sugar or other sweeteners, unfortunately you cannot think of the classic jellied form as a health food this season!
 Try the Apricots & Red Quinoa recipe, featuring cranberries!

 - Sweet Potatoes.
 A traditional Thanksgiving favorite, sweet potatoes are available year-round and should be a staple in any healthy kitchen.
 A universally appealing root vegetable, sweet potatoes are an excellent low glycemic source of vitamins A and C – natural antioxidants that help neutralize free radicals.
 Try the Sweet Potato Barrecipe!